jardahrazdera/cosmic-satty-screenshot/README.md

 ## Why This Project?

-COSMIC Desktop (as of Alpha 3) has known issues with custom keyboard shortcuts not properly spawning commands.
+COSMIC Desktop (currently in Beta) has known issues with custom keyboard shortcuts not properly spawning commands.
 This tool provides a reliable workaround by using a `.desktop` file launcher, ensuring your screenshot workflow works flawlessly.

+## Coexistence with Native COSMIC Screenshot

+This tool works **alongside** the native `cosmic-screenshot` tool rather than replacing it, giving you the flexibility to choose the right tool for the job:

+- **Native COSMIC Screenshot** (Print key) → Quick, simple screenshots without annotation
+- **cosmic-satty-screenshot** (your custom shortcut) → Full annotation workflow with Satty

+This dual-tool setup means you can:
+- Use the native tool for fast captures when you don't need editing
+- Use Satty workflow when you need to annotate, draw, add text, or make edits
+- Keep both tools configured simultaneously without conflicts

 ## Dependencies